-The Commonwealth provided capital funding for debt service and capital purchases in the amount of \$5.7 for both 2023 and 2022.
-The College used \$5.4 million of the total City of Philadelphia appropriation of \$46.0 million in 2023 for debt service.
-In 2022, City of Philadelphia appropriations used for debt service were \$5.9 million.
+The Commonwealth provided capital funding for debt service and capital purchases in the amount of \$5.7 and \$4.7 for 2024.
+The College used \$4.6 million of the total City of Philadelphia appropriation of \$49.3 million in 2024 for debt service.
+In 2023, City of Philadelphia appropriations used for debt service were \$5.4 million.
+An additional \$10 million of funding was received from the City of Philadelphia in 2024. \$4.0 million was for operations and \$6.0 million was deferred for the City College Municipal Employment Project ("CCME").